labs42io/clean-code-typescript/README.md

 const reader = new ReportReader(new XmlFormatter());
 await report = await reader.read('report.xml');

-// or if we had to read a json report: const reader = new ReportReader(new JsonFormatter());
+// or if we had to read a json report const reader = new ReportReader(new JsonFormatter());
 await report = await reader.read('report.json');
 ```